Post-assault treatment of sexual assault victims: Financial costs

 Victims may incur various financial costs because of the sexual assault; for example, costs related to moving (to get away from the perpetrator), a new mattress, legal fees, lost wages, lost tuition fees, new clothing, therapy and medication.

+In the Province of Ontario, victims who are assaulted by a member of the College of Physicians and Surgeons of Ontario may qualify for financial help to see a therapist or counsellor.

 Conduct of legal proceedings

 Statutes of limitations

 A statute of limitations law may preclude a victim from pressing criminal charges if too many years have passed since the assault occurred.
 Limitations periods vary from jurisdiction to jurisdiction.
 For example, in Pennsylvania charges must be filed within 12 years of the assault.

 Statutory rape

 Statutory rape is sexual activity in which one of the individuals is below the age of consent.
 The age of consent is the age at which a young person is capable of consenting to sexual activity.
 These laws were enacted to recognize the inherent power imbalance between adults and children and that children are incapable of giving true consent to sexual acts with adults.
 The laws protect children from undue influence, persuasion and manipulation.

 In 2016, the Government of Turkey proposed legislation that would overturn a man's conviction for child sex assault if they married their victim.